NoraEr/System_Prompt_Pipeline/README.md

 The module `llm/sysprompts` defines the system prompt templates:

 - System prompts for the four different **categories** are defined in `llm/sysprompt/templates`
-- The yaml files which contain the system prompt pipelines and values for prompt parameters is defined in `llm/sysprompt/system_prompt_values.yaml`
+- The yaml files which contains the system prompt pipelines and values for prompt parameters, is defined in `llm/sysprompt/system_prompt_values.yaml`
 - Unit tests for the system prompt are defined in `llm/tests` and are run using pytest.
-- when running Docker image, the overall final system prompt is saved in `llm/sysprompt/output_system_prompt.txt`
+- when running the Docker image, the overall final system prompt is saved in `llm/sysprompt/output_system_prompt.txt`

 ### LLM inference